 You are right in that ablative lasers usually have better results per treatment session.
 An Asian study by South Korean doctors did a comparison of lasers for acne scar treatments and found that the non-ablative (i.e fractional laser) treatment groups had a slightly lower improvement score and required a greater number of treatments compared to the ablative laser treatment groups.

-Fractional ablative CO2 laser is my go to laser for acne scars like yours.
-It delivers the laser deep into the skin to stimulate new collagen formation, and improving the scars.
+Fractional ablative CO2 laser is my go-to laser for acne scars like yours.
+It delivers the laser deep into the skin to stimulate new collagen formation and improve the scars.
 For the deeper scars, we can perform TCA CROSS or punch excision first, before resurfacing with the fractional CO2 laser for optimal results.

 If downtime is not an issue, yes several overseas doctors would advise doing Ablative laser therapy to improve the scarring issue.
-The only downside are the increase in downtime, risk of pigmentary changes (hypo pigmentation or hyper pigmentation concerns).
+The only downside is the increase in downtime, risk of pigmentary changes (hypopigmentation or hyperpigmentation concerns).
 You will probably need to consent and understand these risks better before undergoing the therapy.
-Also make sure you are NOT on high dose isotretinoin prior to the treatment.
+Also, make sure you are NOT on high dose isotretinoin prior to the treatment.